Barbog/deja-website/pages/en/survival-guide.the-beginner's-guide.to-enter-dej%C4%81.md

 typora-root-url: ../static
 ---

-Because your entry application is your RSVP which will get your name on the guest list.

 <span style="color:#77011e;"><u>Why do I need to be on the guest list if this is a burn?</u></span>

+Because your entry application will get your name on the guest list.
+If you are not on the list, you will be denied entry.

 DeJā is a private gathering celebrated on private property, open to those who learn about the event and make their way to the property.